 The walk on spheres (WoS) algorithm makes a radical departure from conventional PDE solvers, by reformulating fundamental PDEs like the Poisson equation as recursive integrals that can be solved using the Monte Carlo method.
 Since these integrals closely resemble those in light transport, one can leverage deep knowledge from Monte Carlo rendering to build new scalable algorithms with vastly different numerical tradeoffs, such as avoiding volumetric meshing altogether.

-This course, presented at the Symposium on Geometry Processing Graduate School, provides a broad overview of grid-free Monte Carlo methods for PDEs, with an emphasis on teaching the key principles of Monte Carlo, from sample generation and variance reduction to system design, by ways of WoS and its recent generalizations.
+This course, presented at SIGGRAPH 2025 and the Symposium on Geometry Processing Graduate School 2024, provides a broad overview of grid-free Monte Carlo methods for PDEs, with an emphasis on teaching the key principles of Monte Carlo methods, from sample generation and variance reduction to system design, by ways of WoS and its recent generalizations.

 The course material is based on the following publications: